Best diving in Thailand - top 8 - Bluewater Dive Travel

 Most beautiful soft corals

-Compared to Koh Phi Phi and Phuket, Koh Lipe island is less touristic and thus, its coral is very well preserved which makes it a fantastic diving destination.
-It has some of the most beautiful soft corals in Asia.
-Koh Lipe is part of the Tarutao National Marine Park that has many opportunities for scuba divers with all levels.
-Many tropical fish species can be found here, turtles, dolphins, and even dugongs and sperm whales!
+With fewer visitors than Koh Phi Phi and Phuket, the coral reefs around Koh Lipe are better preserved, which makes it a fantastic diving destination.
+Dive sites around Koh Lipe boast some of Asia's most beautiful soft corals.
+Koh Lipe is part of the Tarutao National Marine Park, home to many dive sites suitable for divers of all experience levels.
+Expect to see various tropical fish species, turtles, and dolphins.
+If you're really lucky, you could even see dugongs and sperm whales!
 Besides amazing marine life, it also has nice pinnacles and rock formations.
+Boat diving from land-based operators is the norm in Koh Lipe, and dive sites are reachable within 20-60 minutes.
+Some liveaboards offer itineraries that include Koh Lipe.

 For another great whale destination, check out diving in the Dominican Republic.